ifrit98/storage-subnet/README.md

 ## Epoch UID selection
 Miners are chosen pseudorandomly using the current block hash as a random seed.
 This allows for public verification of which miners are selected for each challenge round (3 blocks).

-Only a single specific validator is only allowed to make challenge requests each epoch in a round-robin fashion based on the current `block_number % num_validators`.
-This is an important security measure and will allow for appropriate coverage for miner challenges as well as clarity and visiblity across the network.

 For example:
 ```python